devnull-tools/rboss/README.md

       :pattern => 'jboss.custom:type=CustomMBean,name=#{resource}'
     }

 Don't forget to use single quotes on that.
-The twiddle command will be:
+The rboss-twiddle command will be:

-    twiddle --get mymbean:Name,MBeanProperty
+    rboss-twiddle --get mymbean:Name,MBeanProperty

 If this mbean is scannable, you can use a :scan key: